 The excavations of ancient Eliki (Helice) in Aigialia

-Pausanias wrote about Helice being the daughter of Selinos and Aigialia (later Achaia).
-She was married to Ion, son of the King of Athens, who named the town after her.
+Pausanias wrote about Helice being the daughter of Selinos and Aigialia (later Achaia) and she was married to Ion, son of the King of Athens, who named the town after her.

 For many years archaeologists have been trying to locate the sunken city of Helice and were successful at many excavation sites.
-These findings are assigned to the archaeologists Dora Katsonopoulou and Steven Soter.
+These findings are attributed to the archaeologists Dora Katsonopoulou and Steven Soter.